 Armed Forces Day celebrations begin on Monday 19 June when the Armed Forces Day flag is raised on buildings and famous landmarks around the country.

-Later in the year, Reserves Day will also provide an opportunity for the country to recognise our Reserve Forces.
-For this year only, Reserves Day has been delayed until 8 September.
+Reserves Day on 21 June will also provide an opportunity for the country to recognise our Reserve Forces.

-The National Event will be held in Cleethorpes in North East Lincolnshire and local events will be taking place across the country.
+The National Event in 2017 will be held in Liverpool and local events will be taking place across the country.
 You can search or add your local event here.

 Showing support for the Armed Forces provides a much valued morale boost for the troops and their families.
 You can find out more about what they are doing at home and around the world by visiting the official sites of the Royal Navy, British Army and Royal Air Force.